 Volatile organic compounds are widespread in groundwater in the Bear Creek regime (Fig. 6.18).
 The primary compounds are tetrachloroethene, trichloroethene, 1,2-dichloroethene, 1,1,1-trichloroethane, and 1,1-dichloroethane.
-In most areas, they are dissolved in the groundwater, and nonaqueous phase accumulations occur in bedrock more than 250 ft (76 m) below the Bear Creek Burial Ground waste management area.
+In most areas, they are dissolved in the groundwater, and DNAPL accumulations occur in bedrock more than 250 ft (76 m) below the Bear Creek Burial Ground waste management area.
 Groundwater in the aquitards that contains detectable levels of volatile organic compounds occurs primarily within about 1000 ft (305 m) of the source areas.
-The highest concentrations observed in CY 2001 in the unconsolidated zone in the Bear Creek Regime occurred at the Bear Creek Burial Ground waste management area in monitoring Well GW-046, with a maximum total result of 6400 μ g/L. The extent of the dissolved plumes of volatile organic compounds is greater in the underlying bedrock.
-The highest levels in the

-Bear Creek regime occur in bedrock, just south of the Bear Creek Burial Ground waste management area.
+The highest concentrations observed in CY 2002 in the unconsolidated zone in the Bear Creek Regime occurred at the Bear Creek Burial Ground waste management area in monitoring Well GW-046, with a maximum summed volatile organic compound concentration of 4664 μg/L. The extent of the dissolved plumes of volatile organic compounds is greater in the underlying bedrock.
+The highest levels in the Bear Creek regime occur in bedrock, just south of the Bear Creek Burial Ground waste management area.
 Historical levels have been as high as 7,000,000 μ g/L in groundwater near the source area.
-Well GW-627, which is downgradient of the Bear Creek Burial Ground waste management area, has continued to exhibit an increase in volatile organic compound concentration (Fig. 6.25).
-The increasing trends observed in wells GW-082, GW-627, and GW-653 indicate that some migration of volatile organics through the aquitards parallel to the valley axis and toward the exit pathway (Maynardville Limestone) is occurring in the unconsolidated and intermediate bedrock intervals.
+The maximum summed volatile organic compound concentration observed in the Bear Creek Regime was from the bedrock interval was 10,823 μg/L (well GW-626).
+Well GW-626 monitors the shallow (68-78 ft below ground surface) bedrock interval downgradient of the Bear Creek Burial Ground waste management area.
+Well GW-627, which monitors the intermediate bedrock interval (254-270 ft below ground surface), has continued to exhibit an increase in volatile organic compound concentration (Fig. 6.25).
+The increasing trends observed in wells GW-082, GW-627, and GW-653 indicate that some migration of volatile organic compounds is occurring.
+This migration through the aquitards parallel to the valley axis and toward the exit pathway (Maynardville Limestone) is occurring in both the unconsolidated and bedrock intervals.

-Significant transport of volatile organics has occurred in the Maynardville Limestone.
-Data obtained from exit pathway monitoring locations show that in the vicinity of the water table, an apparently continuous dissolved plume extends for about 12,000 ft (3660 m) westward from the S-3 Site to just west of the Bear Creek Burial Ground waste management area.
-Typical concentrations observed in CY 2001 in the Maynardville Limestone range from 220 μ g/L in the central part of the regime (Well GW-225) to less than detectable levels approximately 12,000 ft (3,660 m) to the west of the S-3 site.
+Significant transport of volatile organic compounds has occurred in the Maynardville Limestone.
+Data obtained from exit pathway monitoring locations show that in the vicinity of the water table, an apparently continuous dissolved plume extends for about 12,000 ft (3,660 m) westward from the S-3 Site to just west of the Bear Creek Burial Ground waste management area.
+Typical summed concentrations observed in CY 2002 in the Maynardville Limestone range from 221 μ g/L in the central part of the regime (Well GW-725) to less than detectable levels approximately 12,000 ft (3,660 m) to the west of the S-3 site.